Slavery in Morocco: Abolition of African slave trade and slavery

-In 1884, the British and the French governments banned their own citizens and employees in Morocco to own slaves.
+In 1884, the British and French governments banned their own citizens and employees in Morocco from owning slaves.

-Between 1912 and 1956, Morocco was colonised by France, which effectively ended the open slave trade in Morocco.
-In 1923 the French colonial authorities officially banned the slave trade and closed the slave markets in Morocco.
+From 1912-1956, Morocco became a protectorate of France and Spain, which effectively ended the country's open slave trade.
+In 1923, French authorities officially banned the slave trade and closed the slave markets in Morocco.
 While the slave trade was banned, slavery as such was never banned.
-However, when the slave markets were closed and open slavery visually disappeared from the public eye, slavery was considered to be de facto abolished.
+When Morocco's slave markets were closed and open slavery visually disappeared from the public eye, slavery was considered to be de facto abolished.

-In practice the slave trade continued illegally at least two decades after the abolition of the slave trade in 1923.
+In practice, the slave trade continued illegally at least two decades post-1923 abolition.
 Slavery as such continued in private, mainly in the form of domestic servants.
-However, during the decades after 1923, slavery gradually diminished in Morocco since changing attitudes made it less common to acquire slaves, and more common to manumit already existing slaves.
+During the decades following 1923, slavery gradually diminished in Morocco as changing attitudes made it less common to acquire slaves, and more common to manumit already existing slaves.

-In the 1930s France reported to the Advisory Committee of Experts on Slavery that slavery had been abolished in all French territories in Africa, including Morocco, and Spain reported that they had abolished the slave trade in Morocco, but avoided mentioning the institution of slavery as such in their report.
-House slaves were however still used in private homes in Morocco in the 1930s.
+In the 1930s, France reported to the Advisory Committee of Experts on Slavery that slavery had been abolished in all French territories in continental Africa, including Morocco.
+Spain reported that they had abolished the slave trade in northern Morocco.
+Spanish authorities avoided mentioning the institution of slavery as such in their report.
+During the 1930s, house slaves were still used in private homes in Morocco.

-By 1952 the majority of the existing slaves in Morocco were reportedly kidnapped as children, and when this was said to be against Islamic law, the speed of the manumissions increased.
-During the second quarter of the 20th century until the 1950s most families manumitted their slaves, which in this time period where mostly female house slaves.
+By 1952, the majority of the existing slaves in Morocco were reportedly kidnapped as children.
+Because this was viewed as against Islamic law, the speed of the manumissions increased.
+Until the 1950s, most Moroccan families manumitted their slaves, who were mostly female house slaves by this time period.

-Former female slaves (tata) often continued to work in the household of their former owners or in another family in exchange for food and shelter; they worked as cooks or arata (ritual inviters), or sought refuge in charitable institutions.
-Destitute former female slaves could also turn to prostitution in order to survive.
+Former female slaves (tata) often continued to work in their former owners' households or for other families in exchange for food and shelter; they worked as cooks or arata (ritual inviters), or sought refuge in charitable institutions.
+Some destitute former female slaves also turned to prostitution in order to survive.

-When Morocco won its independence in 1956, slavery was said to be essentially confined to the Household slaves of the Royal Harem.
-The traditional Royal Harem still existed during the reign of king Hassan II of Morocco (r.
-1961–1999): the Royal Harem included forty personal concubines (who by Islamic law were by definition slaves) as well as an additional forty concubines who the king had inherited by his father; additional concubines who worked as domestic servants in the Royal Harem, as well as male slaves performing other positions such as chauffeurs in the Royal Household.
+Following Morocco's post-protectorate independence in 1956, slavery was said to be essentially confined to the household slaves of the royal harem.
+The traditional royal harem still existed during the reign of King Hassan II of Morocco (1961–1999): the Royal Harem included 40 concubines (who by Islamic law were by definition slaves), as well as an additional 40 concubines whom the king had inherited from his father.
+Additional concubines also worked as domestic servants, as well as male slaves performing such other positions as chauffeurs in the Royal Household.

-The slaves of the Royal Household were descended from enslaved ancestors inherited within the household.
-The Royal Harem was dissolved by Mohammed VI of Morocco when he ascended to the throne in 1999.
+The slaves of the Royal Household were descended from enslaved ancestors who had been inherited within the household over generations.
+In 1999, Mohammed VI of Morocco dissolved these practices when he ascended to the throne.